How to link Confluence with an AI knowledge bot: The 2026 guide

 Cost (per user/month, annual)$0~$5.16~$9.73Contact Sales

-Note: Pricing is based on information from Atlassian's official pricing page and is subject to change.
+Note: Pricing is based on information from Atlassian's official pricing page and is subject to change in 2026.

 The technical approach: Building a custom connection

 If your company has dedicated engineering resources, you could build a custom bot from scratch using Confluence's API and modern AI frameworks.
-This path gives you total control over the final product, but don't underestimate the work involved.
-It's a serious project.
+This path gives you total control over the final product, though it is a serious development project.

 Here's a bird's-eye view of what that process involves: